How To Use Substack, for Readers

 Why I’m writing this for you:

 This article is not a plug for my own Substack, although I’d be happy to have you subscribe if you feel so inclined.
+(My Substack is named “More to Your Life” and I write a daily short column about freedom, exploration, life in general, and creating work and a life you actually like.
+There are stories.)

 My experiences as a reader:

 In a busy inbox, I found myself opening their Substack newsletter emails with almost a sigh of relief.
-It was refreshing to read visually clean emails containing new ideas from interesting people who weren’t ramping up to sell something with each post.
+It was refreshing to read visually clean emails containing new ideas from interesting people—who weren’t ramping up to sell something with each post.

 It was like walking into a well-lit, cozy, tidy room after being at an overstimulating carnival.